 Professor Nceba Gqaleni’s role at AHRI is to develop a traditional/natural medicine programme.
-His aim is to help fast-track the research and development of traditional medicines against Covid-19, HIV and non-communicable diseases.
-He also leads on policy engagement at the Institute.
+His aim is to help fast-track the research and development of traditional medicines against HIV, Covid-19, and other non-communicable diseases.
+He also contributes to policy engagement at the institute.

 Get in touch with Nceba via email@example.com

 Click here for a full list of publications.

 Selected Recent Publications

 Zhandire T, Gqaleni N, Ngcobo M, Gomo E..
 Knowledge and documentation of patient health information among traditional health practitioners in urban and peri-urban areas of eThekwini Municipality, KwaZulu-Natal Province, South Africa..
 Health Inf Manag.
 2019 Dec 31:1833358319890475. doi: 10.1177/1833358319890475.
 Online ahead of print.
 PMID: 31888379.